 If you are going to be out of town for a few weeks, please make sure you mail your rent check ahead of time if you plan on returning after the due date.
 Traveling is not a valid reason for paying your rent late.

 Please note that you don’t have to worry about paying your rent on time if you have signed up for Direct Payment.
 You can also pay on-line anywhere that you have internet access if you have activated your Tenant Portal.

 The lease specifically forbids you from using the security deposit as last month’s rent.
 If we don’t receive the last month’s rent by the due date, then you will be charged a late fee.
-Stott Property Management will hire a collection agency if the security deposit is insufficient to pay all bills and fees and you fail to pay the outstanding amount specified in the security deposit letter.
+Stott Property Management, LLC will hire a collection agency if the security deposit is insufficient to pay all bills and fees and you fail to pay the outstanding amount specified in the security deposit letter.

 Most Property Managers run credit and background checks and will not rent to prospective tenants that owe previous landlords.

 Unless otherwise indicated on the front of your lease you are required to transfer/start all utilities for your rental.
 The following are numbers you may need to call:

 Phone : Board Of Water Supply - 808-748-5000